Machian gravity and a cosmology without dark matter and dark energy: Introduction

-Attempts were made for alternate cosmological theories.
-However, most of these alternate theories, proposed in the recent past are designed to explain the cosmological data set and have no underlying physical meaning.
-MOND\cite{Milgrom1983,Milgrom1983a} has been proposed to explain the galactic rotation curves.
-However, it violates the basic principles of physics like momentum conservation principle.
-Several attempts were made by researchers to make the MOND a physical theory.
-Theories like AQUAL\cite{Bekenstein1984,Milgrom1986} and TeVeS\cite{Bekenstein2004} were proposed to develop MOND like field equations from the Lagrangian, which guarantee to obey all the conservation laws.
-A completely independent attempt was made by Moffat by proposing MoG/STVG\cite{Moffat2006,Brownstein2006,Brownstein2006a,Moffat2007} which can explain galactic velocity profiles, accelerated expansion of the universe, baryonic acoustic oscillations etc without requiring any dark matter or dark energy in the universe.
-However, all these theories require extra vector field and scalar fields and some random form of potentials to be added in the Lagrangian, just to match the observational data.
-There is no concrete arguments of logic behind taking these highly complicated Lagrangians in the theory.
-Therefore, these theories can only be taken as nice mathematical tricks to explain all the observational phenomenon, but they cannot be considered as physical theories unless logical explanations for the mathematics are provided.
-On the other hand theories like $f(R)$ gravity\cite{Sotiriou2008} though motivated from string theory, requires us to choose the function $f()$ in a random manner just to match the observational dataset.
-In addition, the theory demands extra dark matter to explain the cosmological phenomenon.
+Several theories are also proposed in past to provide an alternative explanation to the dark candidates in the universe.
+MOND~\cite{Milgrim1983,Milgrim1983a,Milgrim1983b} was proposed to explain the galactic rotation curves, but it violates momentum conservation.
+Theories like AQUAL~\cite{Bekenstein1984,Milgrom1986,Bekenstein2010} and TeVeS~\cite{Bekenstein2004,Bekenstein2009,Famaey2011,Mavromatos2009} were proposed to provide MOND like field equations without violating any conservation laws.
+Another independent attempt was made by Moffat by proposing MoG/STVG~\cite{Moffat2006,Brownstein2005,Brownstein2005a,Brownstein2007,Moffat2007} which can explain galactic velocity profiles, cluster mass profile, bullet cluster lensing effect and accelerated expansion of the universe without any dark components in the universe.
+All these theories modifies the Einstein-Hilbert Lagrangian with addition scalar and vector fields.
+On the other hand theories like $f(R)$ gravity~\cite{Buchdahl1970,Starobinsky1980,Sotiriou2008} are motivated from string theory, but requires extra dark matter to explain the observational data.
+Another brilliant theory based on Kaluza Klein theory in 5 dimension is proposed by Wasson~\cite{Overduin1997,Wesson1992,Ponce1993} where matter is originated by the curvature of the space-time.
+Though the theory explains the cosmology very accurately, the origin of different kinds of particles are unclear in the theory.